 OSIG is responsible for the administration of the Whistle Blower Protection Act (WBPA) Program.
 State employees and citizens of the Commonwealth who in good faith report allegations of fraud, abuse and corruption through the WBPA are protected against retaliation.
-OSIG has the authority to investigate violations of the WBPA, and will endeavor to thoroughly investigate any and all credible complaints of violations reported via this program.
+OSIG has the authority to investigate WBPA violations, and will thoroughly investigate all credible complaints of violations reported through this program.